 Surely the purpose of such lists is to showcase artists where each has been carefully chosen to bring something of particular value into the sphere of other Landscape Photographers.
 An outward looking list.
 A rich tapestry of creative and functional ideas, styles and techniques; contrasting, challenging, thought provoking and truly useful.
 A mix of the established and the new, traditional and avant-garde.
 A diverse list which helps other photographers to grow.

 So, I thought I would put together my own list below.

-I am certain there are no easy formulas.
-Yet, I think there are a few helpful ideas which can guide us.
-Let me share two in particular....
+Of course, there are no easy formulas.
+And this short post can not even start to answer such profound questions.
+However, I think there are a few ideas which can help us.
+Let me share two.
+But first, some context.

 Now, I have learnt to slow down and even stop, with out guilt.
 For me, it is the “without guilt” thing which makes a huge difference in how quickly I can bounce back with creative vigour.